Italy's Letta tells Merkel Europe needs more growth

 With social tensions rising as a result of the crisis, both the anti-establishment 5-Star Movement led by comic Beppe Grillo and Berlusconi's PDL campaigned strongly against the EU in the recent election, blaming it for the austerity policies followed by former prime minister Mario Monti.

-The country's biggest labor unions on Tuesday said they would hold a joint protest on June 22 to push for more job creation policies.
+The country's biggest labour unions on Tuesday said they would hold a joint protest on June 22 to push for more job creation policies.

 (With additional reporting by Giuseppe Fonte and Adrian Croft in Brussels; writing by Steve Scherer and James Mackenzie; editing by Mike Collett-White)